 Given the need to understand the impact of the future operating environment on leadership capability and to determine how to better prepare and support future leaders, many workshops were dedicated to "Future Leadership" (FUT-LEAD), focused on how organisations can educate, train and sustain their future leaders in the future operating environment, characterized by Volatility, Uncertainty, Complexity and Ambiguity (VUCA).

 This environment will be complex, unpredictable and multi-domain, almost chaotic.
-It will be necessary to deal with a wider range of problems more rapidly, given that the increasinaly massive use of computer systems and algorithms reduces the time for decision-making.
+It will be necessary to deal with a wider range of problems more rapidly, given that the increasingly massive use of computer systems and algorithms reduces the time for decision-making.
 The problem-solving has to take place in a riverbed of conflict and non-conflict, with a capacity to manage a wider diversity of people and even (autonomous) machines.

 Figure 6.
-NATO ACT ICDE Conference in Madrid, Spain. www.act.nato.int/cde-conf conflict and non-conflict, with capacity to wimanage a a diversity der people and of (autonomous) machines. even
+NATO ACT ICDE Conference in Madrid, Spain. www.act.nato.int/cde-conf conflict and non-conflict, with a capacity to manage a wider diversity of people and even (autonomous) machines.